kirzolaa/Arrowhead/README.md

 ### Features

 - Modular architecture with separate components for vector calculations, visualization, and configuration
+- Enhanced visualization with color-coded axes, coordinate labels, and data-driven scaling
+- Perfect orthogonal circle generation in the plane orthogonal to the x=y=z line
 - Command-line interface with various options for customization
 - Configuration management with JSON file support
 - Ability to save plots to files